ofajs/ofa-v4-docs/docs/en/api/instance/prevs.md

 # prevs

-By using the `prevs` attribute, you can easily access all the previous adjacent element instances of the current element, which will be returned in the form of an array.
+By using the `prevs` property, you can easily access all the previous adjacent element instances of the current element, which will be returned in the form of an array.

 <html-viewer>